ettoreciarcia/personal-website-hugo/content/publication/25-homepage/index.md

 But here's the coolest part: Widgets.

-We’re not just talking about colorful buttons—Homepage supports dynamic widgets that can:
+We’re not just talking about colorful buttons, Homepage supports dynamic widgets that can:

 - Give you an overview of your Proxmox cluster
 - Show how many queries Pi-hole is filtering